careah/module-3-challenge/README.md

 I do not know what to write in this.
 This is my read me for my python challenge.
 Below are the instructions that were completed.

+I also had an issue with saving the files in separate folders so I had to combine them into a single folder and name them as PyBank_Poll in order for my code to be able to sucessfully read it.
+This was even after I copied the file path and linked it directly, it was still unable to read the csv.

 ### PyBank Instructions